-- Click here to see 7 more best family tree builders
+- 7 more great family tree builders | Comparison Table | FAQ

 What We Looked For in the Best Family Tree Builders

 To determine the best family tree builders, we researched a number of important criteria that contributes to user experience: